 Independent v tied financial advice

-Some IFAs work for networks, which provide the sales and marketing structure of their business.
+Some IFAs work for networks, which provide their business’s sales and marketing structure.

 A network is an umbrella organisation that gives administrative support and sometimes access to a narrow range of products rather than the broader whole-of-the-market approach of a true independent.